Liscartan: History

+Narraghmore in the south of County Kildare, were the brothers of the then Paul Monsignor Cullen (1803-1878), the then Rector of the Irish College in Rome.
+Monsignor Cullen later became His Eminence Paul Cardinal Cullen, being appointed Archbishop of Armagh in 1850 and Archbishop of Dublin in 1852; he became the first Irish-born person to be created a cardinal, in 1866.
+Cardinal Cullen addressed several letters from Liscarton Castle.
+"The Cullens operated the mill as a profitable enterprise for the rest of the 19th century."

-In 1834, there were 14 Protestants and 222 Roman Catholics in Liscarton.The Parliamentary Gazetteer 0f Ireland, 1844, Vol. 2 In 1842, the Lewis Topographical Directory listed "Bachelor's Lodge" as the residence of John Wade, Esq. in this parish.
-According to Slater's Directory in 1894, Liscartan consisted of 1,303 acres and the population in 1891 was 144 and Liscartan Castle, a modernised ancient building was the seat of Hugh J. Cullen Esq.
-J.P.
+In 1834, there were 14 Protestants and 222 Catholics in Liscarton.
+In 1842, the Lewis Topographical Directory listed "Bachelor's Lodge" as the residence of John Wade, Esq., in this parish.
+According to Slater's Directory in 1894, Liscartan consisted of 1,303 acres and the population in 1891 was 144 and Liscartan Castle, a modernised ancient building, was the seat of Hugh J. Cullen, Esq., J.P.

 Liscartan Castle

 Liscarton Castle is a 15th-century castellated building that originally consisted of 2 towers connected by a large hall.
 Around 1800, one of the towers was shortened and converted into living accommodations.
 The remaining tower is 4 stories high featuring multiple carved heads in the stonework.